Prototype of an Assistive Walking Posture Device

 WalkProp is an assistive device that will guide correct walking posture.
 It does this by adjusting one's feet to become parallel from each other.

 This is an exploration of a personal assistive device designed by ethnography.
-This project focuses on the mechanism and functionality of a product rather than its appearance.

 February to March 2020